-I’m back with another blog post and I know its been a GOOD minute since I last made one.
-Life has been happening it’s been really rough out here but now that your girl is a full time entrepreneur I have some extra time on my hands to do more things I enjoy.
+I’m back with another blog post and I know it’s been a GOOD minute since I last made one.
+Life has been happening it’s been rough out here but now that your girl is a full-time entrepreneur I have some extra time on my hands to do more things I enjoy.

 Okay so today I want to talk about transitioning and my experience while transitioning and why I feel no one ever really talks about it.
 I just want to start by saying that… for me it was a TASK.
-I found it to be tedious and I did not enjoy the journey; I can say though that it may have been due to the fact that I had little to zero knowledge about hair care, transitioning or being natural.
+I found it to be tedious and I did not enjoy the journey; I can say though that it may have been because I had little to zero knowledge about hair care, transitioning or being natural.
 I was LOST and as always just winging it.
 The part I DISLIKED the most was the differences of textures in my hair; because my hair was relaxed as it grew out while transitioning the ends were dry and damaged and the roots were soft and curly.
-Back then I did A LOT of braid outs, I even experimented with bantu knots and while they were cute I couldn’t get pass my ends being so dry.
+Back then I did A LOT of braid outs, I even experimented with Bantu knots and while they were cute I couldn’t get past my ends being so dry.
 After getting frustrated I started to blow out my hair again and CONSTANTLY.
 I knew the constant use of heat on my hair was reversing the entire process.
-However I was use to having longgggg silky straight hair trail down my back; to go from that to dry and brittle ends with curly roots and not knowledgeable on how to treat or style it ALMOST made me go back to the creamy crack.
+However, after being used to having long silky straight hair trail down my back; to go from that to dry and brittle ends with curly roots and not knowledgeable on how to treat or style it ALMOST made me go back to the creamy crack.
 I thought about it LONG and HARD!
-That is also when I started to contemplate doing the big chop, but the idea of having short hair was nerve wrecking.
+That is also when I started to contemplate doing the big chop, but the idea of having short hair was nerve-wracking.
 A decision had to be made; it was either perm and stick to your comfort or big chop and start a new journey.

-Personally; I feel as though no one ever really blogs much about transitioning because if you have a head full of natural hair then you’re just going to blog about what you do now and what caters to you.
+Personally; I feel as though no one ever really blogs much about transitioning because if you have a head full of natural hair you are just going to blog about what you do now and what caters to you.
 To be honest I can understand that because how can I blog about something if I’ve never really experienced it or went through it.
 It seems as though a lot of persons just decided to big chop instead of going through the hassle of transitioning.
-For me I’m able to share a little bit of knowledge because I experienced it for a few months and although in the end I decided to give up and big chop if I had the knowledge I have now on hair care and maintenance I would’ve sticked it out.
+For me, I’m able to share a little bit of knowledge because I experienced it for a few months and although in the end, I decided to give up and big chop if I had the knowledge I have now on hair care and maintenance I would’ve stuck it out.
 So here are my best transitioning tips.

 - STAY AWAY FROM HEAT